When you have a problem with a product or service, where do you turn for the best digital customer experience?

 If it’s a simple “how do I?” question, you might read a guide or flip on a YouTube video.
 If it’s a quick query, live chat might be your go-to.
 More complex issues might mean an email… And when there’s too much to explain in text, that’s when you dial that support number.

-Digital customer service is no longer limited to a handful of channels, said John Ragsdale, Distinguished Researcher and VP of Technology Ecosystems at TSIA.
+For companies, digital transformation has considerably expanded and diversified the landscape of customer relationship management.
+The latest data shows that customer service is no longer limited to a handful of channels, said John Ragsdale, Distinguished Researcher and VP of Technology Ecosystems at TSIA.

 “50% or more of baby boomers say they prefer or occasionally use six different channels,” he shared at a recent webinar with Coveo and Salesforce.
 “But Gen Z, the youngest demographic, prefer or occasionally use 15 channels.”

 Today, digital customer service resembles more of a spectrum ranging from self-support to live assistance.
 In the middle, you’ve got crossover channels like your help portal, mobile app, chatbots, YouTube, user communities, and social media.

 The missing piece?
 The user experience across these is disconnected.

 For Salesforce, creating great digital customer experiences means taking an omnichannel, digital-first approach to link these dots together.
 Here’s how they do it, at scale, for over 150,000 customers.

 Tip 1: Putting the ‘Digital’ in Digital Customer Experience Strategy

 When thinking about customer relationship management, companies have historically focused on assisted support and managed services with digital channels as an afterthought, shared Bernard Slowey, VP, Digital Customer Support for Salesforce.
 And even when companies know they need digital channel support and content to back it up, “they don’t manage it with the same operational rigor.”